DonateABLE/donateable/README.md

     php artisan down

-This will give a 503 HTTP response and Laravel will display a down for maintence page.
+This will give a 503 HTTP response and Laravel will display a down for maintenance page.

 To update from the master branch simply